Thursday, July 19, 2007

 Lunch day 1

-This is looks really local in style, name aside.
-The presentation speaks little of elegance.
-It turns out to be pretty tasty and pricey at $15 a serving.
-What you get is unagi and avocado in rice topped with strips of salmon, blanketed some cheesy mayo like mixture followed with ebi roe.
-The whole is then torched for the char effect.
-Simple, fairly unimaginative, but tasty.
+This looked local, name aside.
+Didn't look elegant for a maki.
+But it turns out to be pretty tasty.
+And pricey at $15 a pop.
+There's unagi and avocado in rice topped with strips of salmon, blanketed with some cheesy mayo and ebiko.
+The roll was then torched for the char.
+Nice.

-I was recommended this by the waitress and it turns out to be clams in a miso based soup.
-It's not too bad in the cold weather actually.
+I was recommended this by the waitress and it turns out to be clams in a miso soup.
+Wasn't bad with the cold weather.
 There's quite a bit of clams hidden at the bottom.
-The only minor gripe is that the miso flavor didn't quite come out as rich as I hoped.
+The only gripe wa that the miso flavour was as rich as I expected.
 There's an option to have ramen/soba in them for a top up of additional $2.

-I was a little taken aback when I saw the chicken liver for the first time from the color and some dripping blood.
-This is also the first time I am ordering these from a Japanese grill and to my surprise, this is more like foie gras, being soft and creamy than the usual chinese styled cooked chicken livers.
-Nope, do not expect melt in your mouth, it's only $2 a stick.
-It's actually also not too bad despite it's slightly gruesome appearances.
+I was a little apprehensive when I saw their chicken liver so pink and dripping blood.
+Was the first time ordering these from a Japanese grill and to my surprise, this is more like foie gras.
+Liver was soft and creamy compared to the Chinese styled cooked chicken livers.
+Nope, they didn't exactly melt in your mouth. $2 a stick.
+Actually not bad despite it's slightly gruesome appearances.

-You must be wondering if this is good.
-I'm just wondering if it was duck or goose.
-At $8 a stick, this is more expensive than Kazu, and I can only say that it's definitely better there than here.
+There's also foie gras at $8 a stick.
+This was more expensive than Kazu.
+There's no question that Kazu does this better.
 An Israeli colleague of mine also happens to be having them for the first time in his life.
 I think he's found himself a new sin.
-The crisp on the surface from the foie gras here was a tad lacking and the still creamy insides didn't disintegrate as smoothly as I hoped, but what the hell.
+The crisp on the surface of the foie gras here was lacking and the insides didn't disintegrate as smoothly as I hoped, but what the hell.

 Lunch Day 2

-The menu describes this as white tuna and the meat comes lightly flavored with a hint of soy sauce.
-The consistency of the meat is quite firm and on the whole, not bad.
-The chill factor does need a bit of work though.
+The menu describes this as white tuna.
+Meat appeared to be marinated and lightly flavoured with shoyu.
+The texture of the meat is quite firm and on the whole, not bad tasting.
 Does anyone have any idea what's the difference of this from the regular tuna?

-This soba shio isn't too large a piece and despite the grill, somehow retains quite a lot of juice in the meat.
-The greens on the side are topped with a citrus and sesame based sauce which is quite appetizing.
-On the whole, quite decent, but not remarkable.
+This soba shio wasn't a large piece.
+In spite of the grill, it retained quite a lot of juice.
+Salad on the side was topped with a citrus and sesame dressing which is quite appetizing.
+On the whole, quite decent if not remarkable.

-This is actually disappointing.
-Not that I expect top notch sobas to be had here, but the noodles are seriously, limp.
-Also it neither the soba nor the dripping sauce comes sufficiently chilled.
-Do not order this if you like soba.
+This was disappointing.
+Not that I expected top quality soba to be had here but the noodles were seriously, limp.
+Neither the soba nor the dripping sauce were sufficiently chilled.
+Do not order this if you enjoy soba.

 No comments: